eddietejeda/eddietejeda.com/index.md

 I’ve founded multiple startups, been through multiple acquisitions, and most recently led engineering at Mode Analytics and ThoughtSpot, working across data platforms, visualizations, AI, infrastructure, and data science.

-Today, I’m building [Hotdata](https://hotdata.dev) where we are rethinking how agents query data.
+Today, I’m building [Hotdata](https://hotdata.dev) where we are rethinking how massive swarms of agents query data.

 If you're interested in speaking with me, <a href="https://tidycal.com/eddietejeda/30-minute-meeting">schedule time here.</a>